Blogshot/ing-pdf-to-csv/README.md

 This project avoids these issues and aims to be more intelligent when analyzing the statements.

 ### Dependencies
 https://tika.apache.org/ needs to be provided.
+I only got it to work properly by using the precompiled jar file.

 # Deutsch
 ### Beschreibung